 A Visit to Cheekwood

-With gorgeous gardens and grounds, Cheekwood is the ideal spot for a day date.
+With gorgeous gardens and grounds, Cheekwood Estate & Gardens is the ideal spot for a day date.
 Pack a picnic or plan a stroll to enjoy the 55-acre property, complete with Japanese gardens, a botanic hall and library, a historic mansion and countless other breathtaking sights, including gardens, fountains and statuaries.
 Cheekwood also houses a gallery that hosts a permanent collection and visiting exhibits.
-Adult admission is $14 per person.
+Adult admission is $22 per person.

 This Art Deco landmark curates compelling shows that feature local and internationally renowned artists.
-The Frist does not have a permanent collection, but brings traveling exhibitions from some of the most established art institutions throughout the country.
+The Frist Musem does not have a permanent collection but brings traveling exhibitions from some of the most established art institutions throughout the country.
 Show off what you remember from your college art history class as you peruse the fantastic works on display.
-Adult admission is $12 per person (Frist members are admitted free of charge).
+Adult admission is $15 per person (Frist members are admitted free of charge).

 A Music City Evening